 Trump Needs a Strong NSC.
 It Doesn’t Look Like He Wants One.

-This weekend’s least-noted Executive Order may be the most consequential … in a bad way.
+This weekend’s least-noted presidential directive may be the most consequential … in a bad way.

 - By David RothkopfDavid Rothkopf is CEO and editor of the FP Group.
 His latest book, National Insecurity: American Leadership in an Age of Fear, was released in paperback earlier this year.